-Note: To register for Summer Poster Day, you will need an active NIH email address and a MyOITE account with User Type = "NIH Trainee/Fellow" and Trainee Type = "Summer Interns" on the OITE website.
+Note: To register for Summer Poster Day, you will need an active NIH email address and a MyOITE account with Trainee Type = "Summer Interns" on the OITE website.
 Please wait until you have an NIH email account and can access it, then create a MyOITE account and register for Summer Poster Day.
+If you will start your internship after the registration deadline or will not receive an NIH email, please email SIP@nih.gov for assistance.